googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 Before beginning any edits or fine tuning of the hinting of the font, cvt’s for key heights should be created.
 If you are familiar with the script or the alignment heights are obvious, you can add new cvt’s for key heights, and overshoot features as described below for the Devanagari Variable font.

 If you are not familiar with the script, it is best to work with the a script expert or by referencing trusted documentation online, to firstly determine the main aligment zones or key heights for the font.
-Once these have been established, the new cvt’s can be added.
+Once these have been established, measurements can be taken from key representative glyphs, and new custom cvt’s can be added to the CVT table.

-You can add as many new cvt’s as needed for height or features.
-Typically a new cvt is added for a height for example, that is shared by many glyph in the font. referencing these new cvt’s in the hinting, will ensure a consistent alignment of the hinted glyphs, and will also allow for global adjustments to heights to improve readability at smaller sizes.
+You can add as many new cvt’s as needed for heights or features.
+Typically a new cvt is added for a height for example, that is shared by many glyph in the font.
+Referencing these new cvt’s in the hinting, will ensure a consistent alignment of the hinted glyphs, and will also allow for global adjustments to heights to improve readability at smaller sizes.

 <img width="100%" height="100%" src="Images/HeightsDevanagari.png">

 Key heights are determined by referencing some representative glyphs in the Noto Devanagari Variable font.
-The measurements taken from these glyphs, will be used to set up new cvt’s that be referenced in the hinting code.
+The measurements taken from these glyphs, will be used to set up new cvt’s that will be referenced in the hinting code.

 Referencing ‘cvt’ values from hinting instructions in a set of glyphs that share similar measurements in the Devanagari font allows strict control over the regularity of these features.
 For the hinting approach described here, new cvt’s will be used to ensure key heights are kept consistent at any given point size.
 When adding hints, an ‘anchor’, _(such as is added by the Autohinter)_ on any point, will be rounded to the nearest grid line.
 However, a YAnchor, _for example,_ can refer to a ‘cvt’ value to specify a height or overshoot shared by other glyphs in the font.
 Instead of rounding to the nearest grid line, the anchored point will round to the grid line specified by the ‘cvt’ value.

-This is also useful for making global adjustments to heights, and proportions for a range of glyphs, by adjusting just one cvt.
-Global adjustments to proportions in complex script fonts, can help provide more space for Bolder weights, for example, helping to make the rendering much clearer on-screen.
+This is also useful when making global adjustments to heights, and proportions for a range of glyphs, by adjusting just one cvt.
+Global adjustments to proportions in complex script fonts, can help provide more space for heavier weights, for example, helping to make the rendering much clearer on-screen.

 ## Adding new CVT’s for Devanagari